Love, Hate, Belief, Disbelief: What Drives Shareable Content?

-And at its core, it boils down to emotions.
+At its core, it boils down to emotions.

-Take a minute to think about the type of content that makes you want to click that "Share" button.
+Take a minute to think about the type of content that makes you want to click that share button.
 You're definitely feeling something — maybe it's just amusement, maybe you're inspired, or maybe it's even rage.
-But it's enough emotion to make you want to share it with your own followers, so they too can experience what you have.
+But it's enough emotion to make you want to share it with your own followers so that they, too, can experience what you have.

 Quadrant of virality.

 Negative news seems to dominate the feeds.
 After all, it's naturally more attention-grabbing and fear-invoking — the same reason why your local news station's daily lineup leans more toward the grim side of things.
-It's easy to get caught up in the negative news phenomenon, but too much negativity can turn off your followers.
+It's easy to get caught up in the negative-news phenomenon, but too much negativity can turn off your followers.
 Which is why there's been a recent pull toward positive storytelling, and an audience that's asking for it.

 Fractl 's study shows positive emotions drive social shares.

 How Does Content Spread?